Biking Sante Fe, Ichetucknee and the Suwanee River

 Instead, I saw egrets, hawks, kingfishers, sunning turtles.
 Lush grasses waved in the clear stream.
 It was The Garden of Eden before the fall.

-If any Florida stream connects to Eden, it's the Suwannee.
+If any Florida stream connects to Eden, it's the Suwannee river.
 Foster's ode about it has been the official state song since 1935.

 The Suwannee has a hundred faces.
 Its Georgia source trickles out of Okefenokee Swamp.
 On the opposite end, its wide mouth empties into the Gulf past a namesake village it threatens to flood.
 Somewhere in the middle, around White Springs, the river can be calm as well as frenzied.